 In 2006, CCSSE the Center completed a major validation research study on the version of the CCSSE instrument that was administered from 2005 to 2016.
 This study examines the relationship between student engagement and community college student outcomes.
 While the connection between student engagement and student success has been emphasized in a number of major studies and reports on the undergraduate experience, the extant literature has focused almost exclusively on students in four-year colleges and universities — until now.
 This report on a three-pronged collection of studies validates the relationships between student engagement and a variety of student outcomes in community colleges — including academic performance, persistence, and attainment.

 - Student Engagement and Student Outcomes: Key Findings from CCSSE Validation Research (PDF)

 - Working Paper: CCSSE Validation Research 2006 (PDF)

 For information about the research related to the items on CCSSE, view the Annotated Bibliography.
-The link will lead you to a copy of the survey instrument; there you may click on any item and see an annotated list of related research articles.

 To learn more about CCSSE and the work related to the psychometric properties of the survey, click on the following link.

 In 2010, the Higher Education Quality Council of Ontario released a study that explores the validity, within a Canadian college, of the CCSSE benchmarks of effective educational practice.